Relativistic location algorithm in curved spacetime: Summary and discussion

-Our test results indicate that the relativistic location algorithm implemented in the $\mathtt{squirrel.jl}$ code can achieve extreme precision for space navigation in vacuum regions beyond the ionosphere; we will describe in detail the applications of our methods to deep space navigation elsewhere.
+Our test results indicate that the relativistic location algorithm implemented in the \textsc{squirrel.jl} code can achieve extreme precision for space navigation in vacuum regions beyond the ionosphere; we will describe in detail the applications of our methods to deep space navigation elsewhere.
 Our tests also indicate that implementations of our method have the potential for performance comparable to or exceeding the single-frequency performance of Galileo, assuming that the local atmospheric properties of the troposphere are known to typical measurement uncertainties and the ionospheric free electron profile is known to an uncertainty of $10\%$ or less.
-Alternatively, the methods presented in this article may perhaps be of interest as an additional method for atmospheric and ionospheric tomography (see \cite{Jin2014gnss} and references therein for an overview of methods in GNSS tomography).
+Alternatively, the methods presented in this article may perhaps be of interest as an additional method for atmospheric tomography (see \cite{Jin2014gnss} and references therein for an overview of methods in GNSS tomography).

-The results we have presented here are complementary to those of \cite{Colmenero:2021fbq,Kostic2015,Gomboc2014,Cadez2010,Delva:2010zx}, which addresses the problem of incorporating general relativistic effects in the determination of satellite ephemerides.
-A more comprehensive collection of methods for relativistic positioning will require at the minimum a relativistic location algorithm and an algorithm for determining satellite ephemerides, with the goal of developing methods capable of reducing the largest contributions to GNSS error budgets.
+The results we have presented here are complementary to those of \cite{Colmenero:2021fbq,Kostic:2015cca,Gomboc2014,Cadez2010,Delva:2010zx}, which address the problem of incorporating general relativistic effects in the determination of satellite ephemerides; satellite ephemeris and timing errors (SISE) are some the largest contributors to GNSS error budgets.
+A more comprehensive collection of methods for relativistic positioning will require at the minimum a relativistic location algorithm and an algorithm for determining satellite ephemerides and for mitigating clock errors.
+These issues can in principle be addressed in a more general optimization framework based on emission coordinates, as discussed in \cite{Tarantola:2009hk}; the implementation of this framework using modern machine learning methods will be explored in future work.